 As students, we are encouraged to play an active part in firm life, including participation in firm social events.
 Our firm events focus on the firm's commitment to the community and building lasting relationships amongst the students.
-Past events have included barbeques, associate and practice group dinners, a family ski weekend in the Rocky Mountains in Alberta, karaokee, a mentor/mentee golf tournament, the Big Bike Ride for the Heart and Stroke Foundation in Toronto, Lawyers Feed the Hungry, a charity volleyball tournament, a winery bike tour in Niagara and firm retreats.
+Past events have included barbeques, associate and practice group dinners, a family ski weekend in the Rocky Mountains in Alberta, karaokee, a mentor/mentee golf tournament, Blue Jays games, Lawyers Feed the Hungry, a charity volleyball tournament, a winery bike tour in Niagara and firm retreats.

 In closing, we hope you enjoy the process.
 Please do not hesitate to contact any of the key student contacts listed on the student page on our website or any of our current students if you have questions or would like any additional information.
+We look forward to hearing from you!

-Wishing you all the best, Rennett Jones IIP
+Wishing you all the best, Bennett Jones LLP